AppleBreak1/Z490-Vision-D-Customac/README.md

 - FakePCIID.kext (Required for FakePCIID_Intel_HDMI_Audio.kext and FakePCIID_Intel_I225-V.kext)

-- FakePCIID_Intel_HDMI_Audio.kext (Required for Onboard Audio to work in Sierra ~ Mojave)
+- FakePCIID_Intel_HDMI_Audio.kext (Required for onboard Audio to work in Sierra ~ Mojave)

 - FakePCIID_Intel_I225-V.kext (Required for I225 Ethernet in macOS Catalina along with fake device-id injection)

    Note: In macOS Big Sur or higher, AppleEthernetE1000 driver kit natively attaches to i225 ethernet.
 Thus, FakePCIID_Intel_I225-V.kext is no longer needed.
-However, if the ethernet port is occupied without having AppleVTD enabled with modifed DMAR table, the system will experience freeze, crash, and etc. To avoid having these issues, we need to enable AppleVTD.
+However, if the ethernet port is occupied without having AppleVTD enabled with modifed DMAR table, the system will experience freeze, crash, and etc. To avoid having these issues, we need to enable AppleVTD with the following.

     Enabling AppleVTD

         - Enable VT-d in BIOS,
-        - Set DisableIoMapper to false
+        - Kernel -> Quirks -> DisableIoMapper -> False
+        - Kernel -> Quirks -> DisableIoMapperMapping -> True (Required for Ventura 13.3+; see the macOS Ventura note section)
         - Drop OEM DMAR Table in config.plist
         - Inject modified DMAR Table(Reserved Memory Regions removed) in Config.plist
-        - Set DisableIoMapperMapping -> Yes (Required for Ventura 13.3 or higher - See the macOS Ventura note section)

 - USBWakeFixup.kext (Works with SSDT-USBW.
-Causes Bluetooth issue in Monterey or Higher; thus set minkernel to 19.0 and max kernel to 20.9.9)
+Causes Bluetooth issue in Monterey+; thus set minkernel to 19.0 and max kernel to 20.9.9)

    Note: One may wish to continue using USBWakeFixup.kext on Monterey or higer.
 If so, you may set memory clock speed below 2933 MHz or use [Bluesnooze](https://github.com/odlp/bluesnooze) without configuring memory clock speed below 2933 MHz.